 Like Roland DJ 505, the shell of 707M is built from durable aluminum and offers roughly the same amount of sturdiness.

 Its compact, lightweight frame makes it much easier to store in a car/van while affording more space for your other DJ accessories and gear.

-This DJ controller offers a myriad of connectors (including a variety of guest connectors), a 2-line fully backlit LCD display, two channels each equipped with a scratch-resistant platter, and two rows of five performance pads, 4-band EQs, and highly responsive sliders.
+This DJ controller offers a myriad of connectors (including a variety of guest connectors), a 2-line fully backlit LCD display, two channels equipped with a scratch-resistant platter, two rows of five performance pads, 4-band EQs, and highly responsive sliders.

 However, the 707m does bring quite a bit of new additions to the table.
 Instead of the basic 2-channel mixer, we are upgrading to a full 4-channel DJ mixer.
 Furthermore, a rather simplistic loop station, and generally better connectivity.

 The platters are made from the same material, but LCD lights no longer backlight them.
 The display that used to be on the top-right side now sits on top of the left-side platter, and the Master indicator panel is completely removed.